No. 8 Texas rallies to beat Texas Tech 63-56 in overtime

-LUBBOCK, Texas (AP)Texas was trailing Texas Tech by 15 points with just more than 3 minutes to play when Sam Ehlinger walked over to his coach and delivered a message.

-The No. 8 Longhorns weren’t out of it, the senior quarterback said.
-Far from it.
-Texas would leave the field a winner.
+Texas Tech’s possession ended when Alan Bowman was forced to scramble and threw a wild pass that was intercepted by Caden Sterns.

+Texas, chasing its first Big 12 title since 2009, had looked done when the Red Raiders went ahead 56-41 late in the fourth quarter on touchdowns from T.J.
+Vasher and SaRodorick Thompson Jr. But Ehlginer engineered a quick drive for a touchdown pass to Eagles and the Longhorns recovered the onside kick to set up the tying score.

-”(He) looked at me and said, ‘They left us too much time.
-We’re going to tie this thing up and win in overtime,” Herman said. ”And I believed him.”
+“Our quarterback looked at me and said, ‘They left us too much time.
+We’re going to tie this thing up and win in overtime,” Texas coach Tom Herman said.
+“And I believed him.”

+Texas is 2-0 for the first time under Herman, who is in his fourth season with the Longhorns, who are chasing their first Big 12 title since 2009.

+Ehlinger finished with 262 yards passing with five touchdowns and also ran for a score for Texas (2-0 1-0) .
+Bowman passed for 325 yards and five touchdowns for the Red Raiders (1-1, 0-1) but also threw three interceptions.

 “We learned we’re never out of it.
 You look around college football in 2020, there’s some weird things going on,” Ehlinger said.
 “All I can say is wow.”